quicbit-js/qb-standard/readme.md

 1. not be overly concerned with catching and preventing bugs by hand or by eye
 1. not be as draconian with style as we are with testing and dependency requirements

-**Emphasis on Consistency**
+**Consistency Scores**

-qb-standard uses scoring that attributes a greater penalty for inconsistency than for other types of violations which can make it easier to spot unintended changes.
+qb-standard uses scores that attribute greater penalty for inconsistency than for other types of violations which can make it easier to spot unintended changes.

 For example, non-standard but consistent indentation throughout a file will cost some style points,